How To Find An Obituary For A Specific Person in Canada

 Where Can I Find Recent Online Obituaries?

-If you’re looking for an obituary within the last month or two, your best bet is searching online sources like:
+If you’re looking for an obituary within the last month or two, your best bet is searching online sources.

 Funeral Home Websites

-If you know about funeral home handling arrangements, visit their website and look for an obituaries section.
-These are sometimes listed by the person’s first name.
+Most funeral homes post obituaries on their websites as a courtesy, and these often remain online indefinitely.
+If you know the funeral home handling arrangements, visit their website and look for an obituaries section.

 Local Newspaper Websites